seanelvidge/seanelvidge.github.io/_posts/2026-06-17-Space_Weather_Sonification.md

 ## Tempo, dynamics and accents

 The score also has some performance notes in it.
-Each day receives a tempo marking.
-The base tempo is 76 bpm, but solar activity, Hp30 activity, Dst storm depth and Kp activity can all push the tempo upward.
-The result is clipped between 60 and 116 bpm, so the music remains playable (at least to my limits!) and controlled.
+Whilst the overall tempo of the piece remains constant throughout, average note length is (slightly) determined by solar activity, Hp30, Dst, and Kp can all push the tempo upward (having an impact of making the piece feel like the speed is changing, but only really ranges from about 60 to 120 bpm so remains playable (at least to my limits!).

-We use four dynamic levels: p, mp, mf and f.
+We also use four dynamic levels: p, mp, mf and f.
 This allows for clear changes in intensity without going over the top.
 Accents appear when the normalised activity is high enough.
 Staccato is added to the shortest right-hand notes.
 During intense storm intervals, the music becomes not just higher or faster, but sharper and more articulated.

 ## Why this is more than sonification

 Many data-to-music projects work by assigning one variable to pitch and another to volume.
 That can be effective, but it often produces a thin musical result.
-This piano mapping is more ambitious.

-It treats the space weather system as a set of interacting musical responsibilities:
+This piano mapping is a little more ambitious.
+It treats the space weather system as a set of interacting musical lines:

 - long-timescale solar conditions become harmony;
 - short-timescale geomagnetic changes become melody;